Witenite/Go_Projects/File_Replicator/readme.md

     <span style="color:green">**scp /users/gward/.ssh/id_rsa.pub graham@192.168.1.126:/home/user-name/.ssh**</span>

-5. On the remote machine check the keys that currently exist in the SSH authrorized_keys by using this command:
+5. On the remote (assumed to be linux or Raspberry Pi) machine check the keys that currently exist in the SSH authrorized_keys by using this command:
 6.
     <span style="color:green">**more ~/.ssh/authorized_keys**</span>

-7. Add the new keys using these commands (Use the previous command every time to confirm addition of keys) Note you may need to adjust source path to suit here.
+7. Add the new keys using these commands (Use the previous command every time to confirm addition of keys)
+    Note: 1.
+You may need to adjust source path to suit here.
+          2. A Windows based target or remote system is beyond the scope of these instructions

     <span style="color:green">**cat ~/.ssh/id_rsa >> ~/.ssh/authorized_keys**</span>